What is a materialist reductionism?

 A main difference is that epiphenomenalists have more elements in their ontology, one that includes non-causal phenomenal properties.
 Materialists do not include these.
 Eliminativism: Simply saying that there are no phenomenal objects, period.

-READ ALSO: What is the most 50 point games in a row?
+READ ALSO: What is included in a 2 course meal?

 What is the definition of materialism in philosophy?